bitwarden/contributing-docs/docs/getting-started/mobile/ios/index.md

 ### Running Tests

-Due to slight snapshot test variations between iOS version, the test target requires running in an iPhone 15 Pro simulator (iOS 17.0.1).
+Due to slight snapshot test variations between iOS versions, the test target requires running in an iPhone 15 Pro simulator (iOS 17.0.1).

 1. In Xcode's toolbar, select the project and a connected device or simulator.